ananyachibber21/Java-Labs.github.io/README.md

 # Java-Labs.github.io
-All solutions to Java Lab Practicals
+All important Lab Assignments and Data Structure Programs in Java.